Silicone Sponge Rubber Products, Gaskets, Cushions

 - Compression set resistance - silicone offers excellent compression set resistance (ability to rebound to original thickness), especially at higher temperatures, compared to most rubber material.
 Low compression set silicone sponges are available for even better performance than general purpose grades.

 - UV and ozone resistance - silicone products have excellent UV and ozone resistance due in part to their inorganic backbone.
 This provides long term performance.

 - Rugged - when silicone is required, silicone sponge parts offer better toughness as compared to silicone foam products.

-- Outoor gasketing - considering all the above benefits, silicone sponge is a good material choice for outdoor environments, from the arctic to the desert.
+- Outdoor gasketing - considering all the above benefits, silicone sponge is a good material choice for outdoor environments, from the Arctic to the desert.